 Some of the Different Paths Taken by Our Alumni

-Marco Garrido - Assistant Professor of Sociology at the University of Chicago, starting September 2014 (Ph.D.
+Marco Garrido - Assistant Professor of Sociology at the University of Chicago (Ph.D.
 2013).
 Research Interests - urban sociology, historical sociology, southeast Asia.

 Lloyd Grieger - Assistant Professor of Sociology at Yale University (Ph.D.
 2010).
 Research Interests - poverty and social policy, family, quantitative methods.